solidjs/solid-docs-legacy/langs/en/api.md

 sets two dynamic classes.
 (Note that `className={...}` was deprecated in Solid 1.4.)

-Second, you can use `classList`, which offers a more convenient and fine-grained way to conditionally set multiple classes.
+Alternatively, you can use `classList`, which offers a more convenient and fine-grained way to conditionally set multiple classes.
 The `classList` pseudo-attribute takes in an object where each key is a class and the value is a boolean representing whether to include that class.